mindspore-ai/docs/docs/mindinsight/docs/source_en/debugger_online.md

 `export MS_DEBUGGER_HOST=127.0.0.1` (the service address must be consistent with MindInsight host address);
 `export MS_DEBUGGER_PORT=50051` (the port must be consistent with MindInsight debugger-port).

-If the memory space of your equipment is limited, you can use the memory reuse mode before starting the training to reduce the running space: `export MS_DEBUGGER_PARTIAL_MEM=1`。
+If the memory space of your equipment is limited, you can use the partial memory reuse mode before starting the training to reduce the running space: `export MS_DEBUGGER_PARTIAL_MEM=1`。

 In addition, do not use data offload mode during training (you need to set `dataset_sink_mode` in `model.train` to `False`) to ensure that the debugger can obtain the training information of each step.